sider/sider-docs/docs/tools/python/flake8.md

 ## Getting Started

-To start using Flake8, enable it in [Repository Settings](../../getting-started/repository-settings.md).
+To start using Flake8, enable it in your [repository settings](../../getting-started/repository-settings.md).

 To customize Flake8, put a `.flake8` file in your repository.